 Finally, the genius behind Pizzeria Mozza and Osteria Mozza—venerated in Los Angeles for killer pizza and great Italian food, period—has published a cookbook.
 In it, Nancy Silverton took the best recipes from both restaurants and brings them all to you, along with expert tips and techniques for making gelato, pasta, pizza, and more.

-Feed your cheese-loving friend's obsession with a gift of Artisan Cheesemaking at Home (Ten Speed Press, 2011; $30), by longtime cheesemaking teacher Mary Karlin.
+Feed your cheese-loving friend's obsession with a gift of Artisan Cheesemaking at Home by longtime cheesemaking teacher Mary Karlin.
 It's easily the best cheesemaking book on the market—thorough, easy to follow, and friendly—with more than 80 recipes for homemade cheeses, from mascarpone to manchego.

 Since the late 1970s, Patricia Curtan has been making letterpress menus for Chez Panisse, embellished with her graceful block prints of fruits and vegetables, birds, and flowers.
 Menus for Chez Panisse brings these beautiful creations together, along with the stories behind each dinner.
 It's a book any food lover will savor for hours.

 Hank Shaw's beautifully written Hunt, Gather, Cook: Finding the Forgotten Feast introduces the pleasures of our original ways of getting food.
 Learn how to dig clams, pick nettles, hunt pheasant, and more.
 With over 50 recipes.

 Kokkari: Contemporary Greek Flavors brings together the best recipes from the beloved San Francisco restaurant, known for superb Greek cooking with California ingredients.
 A warm, hospitable book, like the restaurant itself.